apeterson91/website/content/post/concentration_parameter_three/concentration_parameter_three.md

 ---
 date: 2019-12-13
 title: "The Curious Case of the Collapsing Concentration Parameter: Part III"
-summary: "The mysteries multiply as we look through the literature but some answers are still forthcoming"
+summary: "The mysteries multiply as we look through the literature but some answers are still forthcoming."
 tags: ["Dirichlet Process","Bayesian NonParametrics"]
 author: "Adam Peterson"
 markup: mmark